shahednasser/awesome-resources/README.md

 ## Express

-- [How to uncouples emit events from connection event into socket.io and express](https://dev.to/wakeupmh/how-to-decouples-emit-events-from-connection-event-into-socket-io-8dk) - Uncoupling socket emit events with express
 - [LinkedIn Login using Node JS, Express and passport](https://www.loginradius.com/engineering/blog/linkedin-login-using-node-passport/)
 - [Web Development with Node and Express](http://shop.oreilly.com/product/0636920032977.do)
 - [Express Web Application Developement](http://shop.oreilly.com/product/9781849696548.do)